hughesdo/DISCO-GLSL-Video-Processor/README.md

 ### First and foremost...

 This was an experiment in *vibe coding*.
 Most credit for the original shader goes to [ShaderToy](https://www.shadertoy.com/).
 I was merely poking around, seeing if layering vibe-driven tweaks could make it more interesting.
-Also see attributions.txt for other glsl shaders that I either out right used or borrowed from.
+Also see attributions.txt for other glsl shaders that I either outright used or borrowed from.
 I'm trying now to keep attributions.txt in the root cause AI tends to remove comments in code as it see fit.

 ---